-Note that presentations do not have to be related to the topic of the class for that day.
+Presentations do not have to be related to the topic of the class for that day.
 Students are encouraged to use their presentation as an opportunity to develop ideas for their research papers.
 Guidelines indicating how the presentations are to be graded will be distributed on brightspace.